gagan717/Codelearn-Android-Plugin-Project/README.md

 Note: For working on these projects, copy contents of dropin-dependencies to your ECLIPSE dropins folder.
 Import all three projects in Eclipse workspace.
 Make sure your ECLIPSE_HOME variable is set, otherwise set it or change Build path to include jars from dropins folder of eclipse.

+### Requirements : Eclipse comes with Plugin development environment packaged with it.
+You can check by going to File->New->Other->Plugin development category exists.
+Else download PDE plugin for eclipse by following steps in this blog: http://blog.ankursharma.org/2009/08/how-do-i-install-pde_20.html

 1) Import all 3 projects into eclipse workspace

 2) Set your ECLIPSE_HOME to point to eclipse directory